borkshop/kni/MANUAL.md

 ## Typographic Helpers

-Inkblot scripts are UTF-8, but when you have to make do with ASCII, Inkblot supports some operators that assist making common typographical niceties.
+Kni scripts are UTF-8, but when you have to make do with ASCII, Kni supports some operators that assist making common typographical niceties.

 - ``{"`` and ``"}`` can stand for “curly quotes”.